Section Image

 Athletics and dual-enrollment at Pottsville Area High

-Palo Alto is part of the Pottsville Area School District, which is rated B-minus overall by Niche.
+Palo Alto is part of the Pottsville Area School District, which earns a B-minus from Niche.
 Kids may start at Clarke Elementary, before moving to Lengel Middle and Pottsville Area High, all rated B-minus.
 At the latter, teens may take dual-enrollment courses for credit at Kutztown University, Luzerne County Community College and Penn State.
 Pottsville Area High also has a successful athletics department.
 In 2025, the boys’ basketball team won the PIAA District XI Class 5A championship.

 Playgrounds, basketball and fishing